 Article 15: Remunerations of Directors and other Top Management

-- Remunerations of the directors and executive officers must be appropriate, fair and balanced in a way that they contribute to further enhancement of the motivation of the directors and executive officers concerned to maximize the corporate value of Brother.
+- Remunerations of the directors and executive officers must be appropriate, fair and balanced in a way that contributes to further enhancement of the motivation of the directors and executive officers in order to maximize the corporate value of Brother Industries, Ltd.

 - The remunerations of executive officers consist of basic remunerations, performance-based remunerations, and stock options for a stock-linked compensation plan for directors and executive officers.

-- In the case in which the Compensation Committee reports on the amount of remunerations of directors and executive officers, it must refer to the standards for remunerations, etc. of other companies that can be proper subjects for comparison, and review the appropriateness of the amount of the remunerations.
+- In the case in which the Compensation Committee reports the amount of remunerations of directors and executive officers, it must refer to the standards for remunerations, etc. of other companies that can serve as proper subjects for comparison, and review the appropriateness of the amount of the remunerations.

 - Brother Industries, Ltd. shall disclose the sum of remunerations paid to its directors in an appropriate manner.

-Article 16: The Policies concerning Trainings for Directors and Statutory Auditors
+Article 16: The Policies concerning Training for Directors and Statutory Auditors

 - A newly appointed outside officer must be briefed on the Brother Group's management strategies, business outlines and other important matters by the president or those who are appointed by the president.

-- Brother Industries, Ltd. shall provide its directors and statutory auditors with opportunities for trainings by reference to the evaluation, etc. stipulated in Article 17 (outside officers are also given opportunities to obtain knowledge about the Brother Group's business outlines).
+- Brother Industries, Ltd. shall provide its directors and statutory auditors with opportunities for training while referring to the evaluation, etc. stipulated in Article 17 (outside officers are also given opportunities to obtain knowledge about the Brother Group's business outlines).

 Article 17: Evaluation

-Respective directors and statutory auditors shall conduct evaluations of the board of directors' effectiveness, etc. annually, and submit the outcome to the board of directors.
-Based on the evaluations submitted, the board of directors shall analyze and evaluate the effectiveness of the entire board of directors, and disclose the summary of its results in a timely and appropriate manner.
+The respective directors and statutory auditors shall conduct evaluations of the board of directors' effectiveness, etc. annually, and shall submit the outcome to the board of directors.
+Based on the evaluations submitted, the board of directors shall analyze and evaluate the effectiveness of the entire board of directors, and disclose a summary of its results in a timely and appropriate manner.